jito-foundation/ncn-template/simulation-test-detailed-guide.md

 fixture.add_vaults_to_test_ncn(&mut test_ncn, 1, Some(mints[3].0.insecure_clone())).await?; // TKN4
 ```

+This code:
-- Adds 13 operators with 100 basis points fee
+- Adds 13 operators with a 100 basis points fee using the Jito restaking program
-  - this is using restaking-program by Jito
 - Creates vaults for each token type:
   - 3 TKN1 vaults
   - 2 TKN2 vaults
   - 1 TKN3 vault
   - 1 TKN4 vault
-  - in addition to that, the vaults are handshaked with the NCN, and with the operators that they will delegate to
-  - this is using vault-program by Jito
+- Establishes connections between vaults, the NCN, and their delegated operators using the Jito vault program

 ### Delegation Setup

-In order for an operator to vote, it have to have some voting power, in this case the voting power is determined by how much delegation does it have.
-The delegation amount is not the voting power it self, but a factor of it, to get the voting power, you have to multiply the delegation amount by the weight of the token type.
+An operator's voting power is determined by their delegation amount, which is multiplied by the weight of the token type.

 ```rust
 for (index, operator_root) in test_ncn.operators.iter().take(OPERATOR_COUNT - 1).enumerate() {